 Alleged Hamas supporter livestreamed arrival into UK on small boat, court hears

-Abu Wadee is charged with arriving into the UK without leave or valid entry clearance.

-An alleged Palestinian gunman who reportedly called for the slaughter of Jews livestreamed his illegal arrival into the UK on a small boat, a court has heard.
+An alleged Palestinian gunman who reportedly called for the killing of Jews livestreamed his illegal arrival into the UK on a small boat, a court has heard.

 Abu Wadee, 33, also known as Mosab Abdulkarim Al-Gassas, is charged with arriving into the UK without leave or valid entry clearance.

-He was arrested by immigration enforcement officers after arriving on a small boat in Kent on March 6, having paid smugglers 1,500 euros (£1,300), a previous court hearing was told.
+He was arrested by immigration enforcement officers after arriving on a small boat in Kent on March 6.

 Prosecutor Harriet Palfreman said: “The chronology of the countries that he has been through suggests he has an understanding of the immigration system.”